falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 weight: 20
 ---

-In this scenario, you will learn how to install Falco on an Ubuntu 20.04 host, trigger a Falco rule, and then examine the output.
+In this scenario, you will learn how to install Falco on an Ubuntu host, trigger a Falco rule by generating a suspicious event, and then examine the output.

 This activity aims to give you a quick example of how Falco works.
-After you complete it, you should be able to move on to a more advanced [tutorial]( {{< ref "docs/tutorials" >}}) or spend some time reading up on [additional Falco concepts]( ../falco-additional ).
+After you complete it, you should be able to move on to [trying falco on  kubernetes](../falco-kubernetes-quickstart/) or spend some time reading some [additional resources]( ../falco-additional ).

 ## Prerequisites
 This lab is based on installing Falco using the kernel module on Ubuntu.